When Gratitude Feels Pointless: A Grounded Way to Rebuild Emotional Well-Being

 Gratitude isn’t about becoming more positive.

-For high achievers, gratitude is not a moral obligation—it’s a reconnection practice.
+For high achievers, it’s not a task.

-A way to soften the inner edge.
+A way to remember:

-A way to remember that your life contains more than effort.
+your life contains more than effort

-And sometimes, that remembering is enough to begin again.
+that remembering is enough to begin again

 About the Author: